Corpus Clock: Funding and realisation

 Taylor invested five years and £1 million in the Corpus Clock project, and two hundred people, including engineers, sculptors, scientists, jewellers, and calligraphers, were involved.
 The clockwork incorporates six new patented inventions.
 The rippling gold-plated dial was made by explosive forming–using an explosive charge to press a thin sheet of stainless steel onto a mould underwater at a "secret military research institute in Holland."
 Stewart Huxley was the design engineer.
 Sculptor Matthew Sanderson modelled the Chronophage.
 The graticule, or measuring dish, for the Corpus Clock was designed and created by Alan Meeks of Visitech Design.
 It was machined in aluminium and silver before being plated with gold and rhodium.
 Matters relating to the Corpus Clock are dealt with by the Custodian of the Corpus Chronophage Clock, a post currently held by Ewan St. John Smith.

-There are sisters to the Corpus Chronophage including the Dragon Chronophage that Taylor installed in the oval mansion Arragon Mooar House he built on the Isle of Man and a further chronophage clock on loan and on display outside bar 1886 in Regent Street in Douglas in the Isle of Man.
+There are sisters to the Corpus Chronophage including the Dragon Chronophage that Taylor installed in the oval mansion Arragon Mooar House he built on the Isle of Man and the Midsummer Chronophage, which was displayed at 1886 Bar and Restaurant in Regent Street, Douglas, Isle of Man, from December 2020 to January 2023.